The Kennel Murder Case (film): Plot

-When Philo Vance's dog does not make it into the final of the Long Island Kennel Club's dog show, fellow competitor Archer Coe (Robert Barrat) is disappointed, having hoped to savor a victory over Vance.
-The next morning Coe is found dead, locked inside his bedroom.
-District Attorney Markham (Robert McWade) and Police Sergeant Heath (Eugene Pallette) assume it was suicide, because Coe was shot through the head and was found holding a pistol.
-Vance is not convinced.
-He soon finds evidence that Coe was murdered.
-Coroner Dr. Doremus (Etienne Girardot) later determines the victim had bled to death internally from a stab wound.
+When Philo Vance's dog does not make it into the final of the Long Island Kennel Club's dog show, fellow competitor Archer Coe is disappointed, having hoped to savor a victory over Vance.
+The next morning, Coe is found dead, inside his locked bedroom.
+District Attorney Markham and Police Sergeant Heath assume it was suicide because Coe was found holding a pistol.
+Vance is not convinced, and foregoes a trip to Italy.
+He soon finds bloodstain evidence that suggests Coe was murdered.
+Coroner Dr. Doremus later determines the victim had bled to death internally from a stab wound.

 There is no shortage of suspects; Coe was very much disliked.
-His niece Hilda Lake (Mary Astor) resented her uncle's tight control of her finances and jealousy of any men who showed interest in her.
-Her boyfriend, Sir Thomas MacDonald (Paul Cavanagh), suspected Coe of killing his dog to ensure winning the competition.
-Raymond Wrede (Ralph Morgan), the dead man's secretary, was in love with Miss Lake, but had been laughed at when he sought Coe's support, and heartbroken when Miss Lake informed him of her to engagement to Sir Thomas.
-Coe's next-door neighbor and lover Doris Delafield (Helen Vinson) had been cheating on him with Eduardo Grassi (Jack La Rue).
+His niece Hilda Lake resented her uncle's tight control of her finances and jealousy of any men who showed interest in her.
+Her boyfriend, Sir Thomas MacDonald, suspected Coe of killing his dog to ensure winning the competition.
+Raymond Wrede, the dead man's secretary, was in love with Miss Lake, but had been laughed at when he sought Coe's support, and heartbroken when Miss Lake informed him of her engagement to Sir Thomas.
+Coe's next-door neighbor and lover Doris Delafield had been cheating on him with Eduardo Grassi.
 When Coe found out, he cancelled a contract to sell his vast collection of Chinese artworks to the Milan museum for which Grassi worked.
-Liang (James Lee), the cook, had worked long, hard, and illegally to help Coe amass his collection.
+Liang, the cook, had worked long, hard, and illegally to help Coe amass his collection.
 He warned his employer against the proposed sale, but was angrily dismissed for eavesdropping.
-Even Coe's own brother, Brisbane (Frank Conroy), despised Coe for reasons unknown.
-Finally, Gamble (Arthur Hohl), the head servant, had concealed his criminal past.
+Even Coe's own brother, Brisbane, despised him, for reasons unknown.
+Finally, Gamble, the head servant, had concealed his criminal past.

 Brisbane Coe becomes Vance's prime suspect, as his alibi of taking a train at the time of the murder is disproved.
-However, when Brisbane is found dead in a coat closet, Vance is both puzzled and enlightened.
-Among Brisbane's effects, Vance finds a book titled Unsolved Murders; wherein a bookmarked page details a method of using string and fishing tackle to lock a door through the keyhole without leaving a trace.
-Vance demonstrates this method to Markham and Heath, and theorizes that two men sought to kill Coe.
+However, when Brisbane is found dead in a closet, Vance is both puzzled and enlightened.
+Among Brisbane's effects, Vance finds a book titled Unsolved Murders; a bookmarked page details a method of using string and fishing tackle to lock a door through the keyhole without leaving a trace.
+Vance demonstrates this method for Markham and Heath.